MaxWasUnavailable/LethalModDataLib/README.md

 Depending on the attribute configuration, the library will take care of saving and loading data for you, in a way that is seamless and "invisible" / does not require you to add any additional code beyond the attribute.

-The `ModData` attribute can be used to mark fields that should be saved and loaded through the handler's event hooks.
+The `ModData` attribute can be used to mark fields & properties that should be saved and loaded through the handler's event hooks.
+When applied to **static** fields or properties, the attribute will automatically register the class with the ModDataHandler, and the data will be saved and loaded depending on the attribute's parameters.
+When applied to **non-static** fields or properties, the attribute will be ignored unless you register the class' instance with the ModDataHandler through the `RegisterInstance` method.

-This is its constructor signature:
+This is the attribute's constructor signature:

 ```csharp
 public ModDataAttribute(SaveWhen saveWhen, LoadWhen loadWhen, SaveLocation saveLocation, string? baseKey = null)